Mumblin Wind Farm

 • It offers easy access for construction.

-The new wind farm layout is shown in the below map.
+The wind farm layout will consist of eight wind turbine generators and is shown in the map below.

 Environmental Benefits